-Jupiter Lifeline Hospitals Ltd (JLHL) is among the key multi-specialty tertiary and quaternary healthcare providers in the Mumbai Metropolitan Area (MMR) and Western region of India with a total bed capacity of 1,194 hospital beds across 3 hospitals as of December 31, 2022.
+Jupiter Life Line Hospitals Ltd (JLHL) is among the key multi-specialty tertiary and quaternary healthcare providers in the Mumbai Metropolitan Area (MMR) and Western region of India with a total bed capacity of 1,194 hospital beds across 3 hospitals as of March 31, 2023.
 Jupiter Hospitals are located in densely populated micro markets which have low presence of chained hospitals.
-If we compare the hospitals and beds of listed players in Western region of India consisting of Maharashtra, Gujarat, Goa and Madhya Pradesh, AHEL and FHL both have ~15% of their total hospitals and beds in this region.
+If we compare the hospitals and beds of listed players in Western region of India consisting of Maharashtra, Gujarat, Goa and Madhya Pradesh, AHEL has ~16% of its total hospitals and 15% of its beds in this region.
+FHL has 14% of its hospitals and beds in the region.
 GHL has ~7% of its total bed capacity in Western region of India.
 MHIL group has ~6% of its hospitals and ~10% of its bed capacity in Western region.
-Similarly, MHEP has ~11% of its hospitals and

-~8% of its bed capacity in Western region.
-NHL has ~8% of its hospitals (considering hospitals in India only) in Western region.
+Similarly, MHEP has ~10% of its hospitals and ~7% of its bed capacity in Western region.
+NHL has ~9% of its hospitals (considering hospitals in India only) in Western region.